comit/sonoff-bridge/Sonoff-T1.md

-**Sonoff T1 is currently unsupported by Tasmota**
+**Sonoff T1 is not confirmed supported by Tasmota**
-** EDIT: SupraJames - What makes you say this?
-I just flashed the FW with no issues, using the GPIO0 to ground method

-GP: Ive just tried two boards, both flashed fine but neither are responding after flashing.
-Can you confirm yours function correctly? **
+** Follow support progress in this issue: https://github.com/arendst/Sonoff-Tasmota/issues/1424

 This is the EU-Version